PoliteGirl/question/README.md

 Throttling

-Throttling or sometimes is also called throttle function is a practice used in websites.
-To throttle a function means to ensure that the function is called at most once in a specified time period (for instance, once every 10 seconds).
-This means throttling will prevent a function from running if it has run “recently”.
-Throttling also ensures a function is run regularly at a fixed rate.
-Throttling is used to call a function after every millisecond or a particular interval of time only the first click is executed immediately.
+* Throttling limits the rate at which a function can be called.
+* It ensures that the function is not called more than once in a specified time interval.
+* Unlike debouncing, throttling guarantees that the function will be called at regular intervals, preventing it from being invoked too frequently.

 Implementing Throttle:
 Throttle can be a little taxing as its desired behavior has different interpretations.
 Let’s start by limiting the rate at which we execute a function.
 Gaming — In action games, the user often performs a key action by pushing a button (example: shooting, punching).
 But, as any gamer knows, users often press the buttons much more than is necessary, probably due to the excitement and intensity of the action.
 So the user might hit “Punch” 10 times in 5 seconds, but the game character can only throw one punch in one second.
 In such a situation, it makes sense to throttle the action.
 In this case, throttling the “Punch” action to one second would ignore the second button press each second.

-Scroll event handler — Another application of throttling is in content-loading webpages like Facebook and Twitter where the user keeps on scrolling.
-In these scenarios, if the scroll event is fired too frequently, there might be a performance impact, as it contains lots of videos and images.
-Thus the scroll event must make use of throttling.

 1. Throttling a button click so we can’t spam click
 2. Throttling an API call